ksastry/ksastry.github.io/index.md

 layout: default
 ---

 I am an Assistant Professor of Economics and Public Affairs at Princeton University.
-In 2022-2023, I was a [Prize Fellow in Economics, History, and Politics](https://histecon.fas.harvard.edu/ehppf/index.html) at Harvard University.
-I received my PhD in Economics from MIT in 2022 and my AB in Economics from Princeton in 2016.
-My full CV can be found [here](files/kas_cv.pdf).
-You can contact me at ksastry@princeton.edu
+I received a PhD in Economics from MIT in 2022 and I was a [Prize Fellow in Economics, History, and Politics](https://histecon.fas.harvard.edu/ehppf/index.html) at Harvard University in the 2022-23 academic year.

-## Research

 I study macroeconomics.
 I am broadly interested in the interactions between information, innovation, and markets, in both theory and practice.
-Two specific topics that I am working on are:

-- modeling and measuring the role of bounded rationality and social dynamics in shaping macroeconomic dynamics, and
-- understanding the macroeconomic causes and consequences of technological innovation, especially the extent to which it promotes globally inclusive growth.
+Two specific topics that I am studying are the effects of bounded rationality and social dynamics on macroeconomic dynamics and the macroeconomic causes and consequences of technological innovation.

-My specific research papers are listed below.
+My full CV can be found [here](files/kas_cv.pdf).
+You can contact me at ksastry@princeton.edu.

-## Working Papers
+### Working Papers

 "Attention Cycles," with Joel P. Flynn.
 [Paper](files/AC_June_2023.pdf),